OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    with the installation.
 Issue these commands assuming you have logged into the system as root.

-   **"mysql -uroot -p"** -- This should prompt you for mysql server's root password.
+   **"mysql -u root -p"** -- This should prompt you for mysql server's root password.
 Enter the root password if there is one otherwise hit the enter key

    Then enter the command below to create a new user.